adibender/coalitions/cran-comments.md

 There are no reverse dependencies

 ## Additional notes
-* Fixed CRAN "incoming" issues
+* Adressed more CRAN "incoming" issues